lkdjiin/happy_phone_number/README.markdown

 ### Caveats

-*Happy Phone Number* know only french and belgian phone numbers for the time being.
+*Happy Phone Number* only know french, belgian and danish phone numbers for the time being.
 You could contribute to add formatter for your country.
 It's not so hard, let me know if you need some help.

 *Mask formatting* doesn't work for international phone number format.